 - Any spousal support/alimony you paid and the social security number of the recipient.

-- Traditional IRA or Roth IRA contributions/year end values reported on Form 5498 or your December 2013 statement.
+- Traditional IRA or Roth IRA contributions/and year-end values reported on Form 5498 or your December 2014 statement.

 - Moving expenses if you moved more than 50 miles for business during the year (even if you were reimbursed).
 Include costs for moving and storing your stuff and moving and storing yourself.

-- Colleges attended, tuition, fees paid and costs of required books, supplies and equipment and Form 1098-T.
+- Colleges attended, tuition, fees paid and costs of required books, supplies and equipment and Form 1098-T for all family members.

 - Student Loan Interest paid and Form 1098-E

 - Record of estimated taxes paid to the federal government, state and local governments.